larsjuvik/hasher/README.md

 **This project is still in a very early alpha - expect the software to have errors.**

-A simple-to-use application for verifying hashes of files.
+A simple-to-use application for verifying hashes of files, free for everyone.
 Made with .NET MAUI.

 <p align="center">
   <img src="docs/res/Application_Screenshot.png" />